ecai2025sub/crossjustice-bot/README.md

-# ALEXChat: a Generative - Symbolic Approach to Legal eXplainability (submitted to ICAIL 2025)
+# ALEXChat: a Generative - Symbolic Approach to Legal eXplainability

 This repository contains the support material for the paper *ALEXChat: a Generative - Symbolic Approach to Legal eXplainability*.